oneup03/VRto3D/README.md

 	- [Clean SteamVR Install](https://steamcommunity.com/app/250820/discussions/2/1640917625015598552/)
 	- [Set SteamVR as OpenXR Runtime](https://www.vive.com/us/support/vs/category_howto/trouble-with-openxr-titles.html)
 - This project is primarily targeted for VR mods of flatscreen games, not full VR games.
 As such, there is only headset pitch & yaw emulation and no VR controller emulation
-- Configuring controller bindings in SteamVR settings may allow a few more games to be compatible
+- Several VR controller only games can be made to work by using [Driver4VR](https://www.driver4vr.com/), a paid SteamVR Vive controller emulator.
+Games with mainly pointer controls work ok.
+Games with a lot of interaction/movement don't work well.
 - Check the [Compatibility List](https://github.com/oneup03/VRto3D/wiki/Compatibility-List) to see if a game has been tested
 - You will need a multi-display setup in extended mode
 - The primary display will be where the "Headset" window is located and should be 3D capable